ivars-silamikelis/iVar/README.md

 perl iVar.pl -i sample_2.vcf -g genotypes.txt

-To filter sample by genotypes, list of samples with their genotypes is needed.
+To filter vcf file by sample genotypes, list of samples with their genotypes is needed.
 Format it like this:

 SampleName1:genotype1,genotype2,...,genotypeN